 For instance, children with large epidural hematomas usually undergo epidural hematoma evacuation.
 On the other hand, children with skeletal injuries undergo adequate orthopedic management of their fractures which can be surgical or non-surgical.

-Most of the deaths occur due to failure to recognize an impending airway obstruction, inadequate breathing and a failing circulation.
+Most of the deaths occur due to the failure to recognize an impending airway obstruction, inadequate breathing and a failing circulation.
 Failure to detect less obvious abdominal, skeletal, or spinal injuries accounts for the remainder of the deaths and can be prevented by a thorough and complete secondary survey.